 Our action plan from our first appointment was to:

-- 5 minutes before each meal consume: 2 tbsp apple cider vinegar or 1/2 fresh lemon juice with 1/4 cup water.
+5 minutes before each meal consume: 2 tablespoon apple cider vinegar or 1/2 fresh lemon juice with 1/4 cup water.

 I’ve started up with all of the recommendations but the juice fast.
 Those babies take a couple of days to plan and implement, but I think I’m ready now!
 In combination with weekly colon hydrotherapy sessions, next weeks’ plan goes a bit like this:

 Tuesday: juice fast day 2

 The day before a juice fast is just as important as the fast itself.
 You want to make sure you’re not eating heavy foods that are going to cause any digestive upsets in the days to come.
 So, on Sunday I plan on having foods like:

 Nut or seed butters

 Generally speaking, winter is not the time to do fasts, detoxes or cleanses which is why I’m only planning on completing a two fast and will not be combining it with any detox supporting herbs.
 The two day period will give my digestion a time to relax and repair without going into hardcore detox mode!